learn-co-curriculum/dsc-gridsearchcv-lab/README.md

 In the cell below:

 * Calculate the the mean training score.
 An array of training score results can be found inside of the `.cv_results_` dictionary, with the key `mean_train_score`.
-* Calcuate the testing score using the our grid search model's `.score()` method by passing in our data and labels.
+* Calculate the testing score using the our grid search model's `.score()` method by passing in our data and labels.
 * Examine the appropriate attribute to discover the best estimator parameters found during the grid search.

 **_HINT:_** If you're unsure what attribute this is stored in, take a look at sklearn's [GridSearchCV Documentation](http://scikit-learn.org/stable/modules/generated/sklearn.model_selection.GridSearchCV.html).